Mary Rountree

 In 1949, Rountree led all catchers with a .976 fielding average after committing just eight errors in 336 total chances.
 Then, in 1952 she committed only four errors in 280 chances for a league-best .986 average.
 Her most productive season came in 1946, where she posted career numbers in hits (63), runs (22), stolen bases (27) and RBI (41), while hitting a .216 batting average.
 She also made four postseason appearances, but her teams never won a championship.

 Her baseball career helped finance her studies at the Bowman Gray School of Medicine in Winston-Salem, North Carolina, where she received her Doctor of Medicine degree in 1956.
 Rountree finished her undergraduate degree at the University of Miami, with a degree in chemistry, and finished her residence at Jackson Memorial Hospital and Veterans Administration Hospital in 1960.
 From 1966 to 1968, she completed her residency in anesthesiology.

 Rountree enjoyed a 32-year career in medicine, including 17 years of teaching.
 She loved being a doctor and even after retirement continued to care for her many friends and family members.

 In 1988 she became part of Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League rather than any individual personality.

 During an interview, Rountree talked about her experience in the AAGPBL helped her become a better doctor:

 My ballplaying was absolutely magnificent for me.
 You had to meet a lot of people so you learned to get over your stage fright, your bashfulness.
 Because you had to do personal appearances, you overcame your inability to talk the people in a very quick amount of time.
 I think that it allowed me to be totally at home with patients.
-It gave you a chance to develop your personality, she explained.
+It gave you a chance to develop your personality.

 Mary Rountree died in 2007 in Highland Beach, Florida, where she lived, at the age of 85.